Cainefm/Cainefm.github.io/_posts/2020-12-23-ITS-study-test-two-model.md

 This discrepancy in the slope change estimates is puzzling to me.
 One possibility is that one of the formulations may be incorrect or inappropriate.
 Alternatively, as I mentioned, we may need to consider some adjustments to the models, as Dr. Qiu suggested in the WeChat group discussion.

-Another observation I make is that even when using the "slope-only" model as outlined in the JLB 2017 method, I often still see a significant level change parameter (\beta_2).
+Another observation I make is that even when using the "slope-only" model as outlined in the JLB 2017 method, I often observe a significant level change parameter ($\beta_2$).
 This seems counterintuitive to me, as the slope-only model is intended to capture only the change in slope, not the level.

 Given these concerns, I am hesitant to outright state that the JLB 2017 method is wrong.
 However, I believe that the JLB 2017 formulation may not be the most appropriate for a pure slope-only model.
-I suggest we should be cautious in interpreting the level change parameter (\beta_2) from this method, as it may not be meaningful or reliable in the context of a slope-only intervention analysis.
+I suggest we should be cautious in interpreting the level change parameter ($\beta_2$) from this method, as it may not be meaningful or reliable in the context of a slope-only intervention analysis.

 Overall, my perspective is that the differences in the slope change estimates between the two papers, as well as the potential issues with interpreting the level change parameter in the JLB 2017 method, warrant further investigation and careful consideration before drawing conclusions about the intervention effect.